nihalsuri/raceup_e_integrity_check/README.md

 ## Design Decisions
-- Log the unit test case results with the timestamp to a file following an easy and portable JSON structure
+- Log the integrity test case results with the timestamp to the file as well
+- Followed an easy, portable JSON structure, txt file readability is quite poor and not of much use
 - Mature batch file usage for easy debugging purposes -> Prompt user if a compiler is available or not for the program to run